neulab/tranx-study/README.md

     ./warmup.sh
     ```
     This will start the IDE and enable web browsing to test it out.
-- Checkout the README, and familiarize yourself with the environment!
-For details on how to complete the task with IDE and plugin, please follow the next section.
+- Check out the README inside, and familiarize yourself with the environment by following the instructions therein!
 For more help on PyCharm IDE, please visit [JetBrain's help website](https://www.jetbrains.com/help/pycharm/quick-start-guide.html)!
-Once you are familiar about the IDE, plugin and VM environment, you can start working on the real tasks!
+Once you are familiar about the IDE, plugin and VM environment, you can close PyCharm and start working on the real tasks!
 - Python 3.6 is used throughout the study, and can be called from terminal by `python3`.

 ### 3. Starting and Completing Task inside VM